ApplauseOSS/kms-encryption-toolbox/README.md

 The library also exposes an additional Bash script helpful in automated deployments:

 * `decrypt-and-start.sh` - Decrypts all the environment variables that start with `decrypt:` and saves the decrypted values in the same environment variables.
 Then it executes the passed parameters.
 This script can be used as an entrypoint in a Dockerfile.

+## Troubleshooting

+If you fail to install the package with `pip` due to an error in compiling the `cryptography` package, you might need to install additional system dependencies.
+Instructions below:

+### CentOS

+    yum install -y gcc libffi-devel python-devel openssl-devel

+### Debian/Ubuntu

+    apt-get install -y build-essential libssl-dev libffi-dev python-dev

+### MacOS

+Please make sure you have openssl installed (it should be as a part of system default packages).